2022

-Friday evening of Javelina Homecoming 2022 we will induct our newsest class of Distinguished Alumni, Rising Star and Blue & Gold Service honorees.
+Friday evening of Javelina Homecoming 2023 we inducted our newsest class of Distinguished Alumni and Rising Star honorees.

 About the Award Recipients: